GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 _Or you can also ask the person who regularly purchases your SSL certificates.
 They might keep a log._

 ### 5. Renew all upcoming SSL certificates
-If the certificate is set to expire in the next three months (or the possible length of a shutdown), make a request that those certificates be renewed now.
+If the certificate is set to expire in the next three months , make a request to get those certificates renewed now.

 :tada: